What is Lion’s Mane?

 Black pepper, depending on your taste

-(The duration of the sweating process will depend on the amount of water within your Lion’s Mane, if you use a dried-one, you might add a little bit of water to prevent your ingredients from burning)
+(The duration of the string process will depend on the amount of water within your Lion’s Mane, if you use a dried-one, you might add a little bit of water to prevent your ingredients from burning)

 Stir all the remaining ingredients in a bowl (bread crumbs, eggs, basil or parsley, salt, butter, black pepper).
 Then mix all ingredients and mash them until they form a solid paste.
 If the texture isn’t sticking together, try adding more bread crumbs and egg.